Priyanka Bassi

-Priyanka Bassi is an Indian television actress popularly known for her famous act as Cadet Naina Singh Ahluwalia in the popular soap Left Right Left.
+Priyanka Bassi is an Indian television actress popularly known for her famous role as Cadet Naina Singh Ahluwalia in the popular soap Left Right Left.
 She is originally from Delhi and has also attended Barry John's Theatre Group.

 Television career

 Priyanka made her debut with India's second English-language soap opera Bombay Talking in 2005 She played Sheena Malik, an aspiring actress in Bollywood.
-Her performance was well received and she was nominated for Indian Telly Awards 2006.
+Her performance was well-received, and she was nominated for the Indian Telly Awards 2006.

 Beginning in 2006, she played the character Naina Singh Ahluwalia in the show Left Right Left.
 She was nominated for several awards for the role, including the 2007 Ita Best Actress award.
 She won the Idea Glamour star of the year award in 2007.

-In 2008, she participated in Mr. & Ms. TV on Sony where she reached the semi-finals.
+In 2008, she participated in Mr. & Ms. TV on Sony, where she reached the semi-finals.

 In December 2010, she returned to TV screen with Rang Badalti Odhni on Star One.

 In April 2011 starred as Kaya Sehgal in Surya The Super Cop on Sony Entertainment Television.

 In 2012, she participated in Star Plus's Indian version of the reality show Survivor.
 She was voted out in the fifth episode.

-In 2012, she acted in one episode of Fear Files as Laila which aired on Zee TV.
+In 2012, she acted in one episode of Fear Files as Laila, which aired on Zee TV.

-In 2013 "Priyanka Bassi" ventured into film and television production and setup her production companies collaborating as partner with "Zeishan Quadri" Friday to Friday Entertainers & Media Pvt.
+In 2013, "Priyanka Bassi" ventured into film and television production and set up her production companies, collaborating as a partner with "Zeishan Quadri" Friday to Friday Entertainers & Media Pvt.
 Ltd. and Magical Sevenus Pvt.
 Ltd.

-In 2015 her 1st production "Meeruthiya Gangster" as a producer, is due to release on 18 September.
+In 201,5 her 1st production "Meeruthiya Gangster" as a producer, is due to release on 18 September.

 In 2019, she produced the ZEE5 original web series Bhoot Purva under Friday to Friday Entertainers & Media Pvt.
 Ltd. and the web series was directed by Zeishan Quadri.